 giftEDnz: The Professional Association for Gifted Education periodically issues position statements addressing critical issues, policies and practices related to the education of gifted and talented children and young people.
 An aim of these statements is to provide clarification on the position of our organisation, based on an evidence-base of theory, policy, research and practice, within the context of Aotearoa New Zealand.
-In other words, these statements are designed as a way of helping others understand where giftEDnz, sometimes in collaboration with other national organisations, stands in relationship to critical issues in the education of gifted and talented students.
+In other words, these statements are designed as a way of helping others understand where giftEDnz, sometimes in collaboration with other national organisations, stands in relation to critical issues in the education of gifted and talented students.

 The position statements are designed to provide: